-In the event a vacancy is created for one of the ASO designated seats on the ICANN Board of Directors because the person in that seat is unable to complete the term, the Address Council will fill the vacancy using one of the procedures described below depending on the circumstance agreed to by majority vote of the Address Council.
-The term of the person selected will be for the completion of the term of the vacated seat.
+If an ASO-designated seat on the ICANN Board becomes vacant before the end of its term, the Address Council will fill the vacancy using one of the procedures set forth in this Section 9.5, as determined by majority vote of the Address Council (internal matter).
+Once appointed, the selected person will serve for the remainder of the term of the vacated seat.

 9.5.1.
-Selection from a previous candidate list
+Selection from a Previous Candidate List

-Consideration will be given to any candidate in the most recently conducted General Selection Procedure who received at least one-third of all votes cast.
-All candidates who meet this criterion will be contacted by the Address Council Chair and asked if they are willing to serve out the remaining term.
-If there are no persons who meet this criterion or there are no respondents to the call of the Address Council Chair, the procedure described in paragraph 9.5.2 or 9.5.3 will be followed.
-If there are one or more candidates who respond to this call from the chair, the Address Council will conduct the selection following the procedure described in paragraph 9.4.7.
-If no person receives a favorable majority of the votes cast the Address Council will decide whether to follow the procedure described in paragraph 9.5.2 or 9.5.3.
+The Address Council may select any candidate who received at least one third of all votes cast in the most recent General Selection Procedure.
+The Chair may contact all candidates who meet this criterion to ask if they are willing to serve out the remaining term.
+If one or more candidates meet this criterion and are willing to serve, the Address Council will follow the selection procedure in Section 9.4.7.
+If no candidate meets this criterion, is willing to serve, or receives the requisite number of votes, the Address Council may select a candidate pursuant to Sections 9.5.2 or 9.5.3.

 9.5.2.
-Selection from publicly nominated persons
+Selection from Public Nominations

-At the request of the Address Council Chair, the Secretariat will issue a call for candidates.
-This announcement will contain instruction directing interested parties to the ASO website where they may obtain information regarding the selection process, candidate eligibility requirements, and the responsibilities upon selection.
-Anyone may nominate any person whom they wish.
-Self nominations will be accepted.
-Nominations will be sent to the Secretariat who will contact the nominee, notify them of their impending nomination, and provide them with a copy of the Letter of Certification and a general questionnaire.
-The nominee will complete the letter and questionnaire and return them to the Secretariat within 15 calendar days.
-The Address Council will conduct the selection following the procedure described in paragraph 9.4.7.
+At the request of the Chair, the Secretariat will issue a call for candidates using the process in Section 9.4.3, except that the Chair shall determine the length of the nomination period.
+Each nominee must complete and submit the Certification Letter and the questionnaire within 15 days.
+Thereafter, the Address Council will select a candidate following the procedure in Section 9.4.7.

 9.5.3.
-Selection from Address Council nominated persons
+Selection from Address Council Nominations

 Members of the Address Council will nominate at least 2 candidates for the open seat.
-At the request of the Address Council Chair, the Secretariat will notify the potential candidates and direct them to the ASO website where they may obtain information regarding the selection process, candidate eligibility requirements, and the responsibilities upon selection.
-Upon acceptance of the nomination the Secretariat will provide each nominee with a copy of the Letter of Certification and a general questionnaire.
-The nominee will complete the letter and questionnaire and return them to the Secretariat within 15 calendar days.
-The Address Council will conduct the selection following the procedure described in paragraph 9.4.7.
+At the request of the Chair, the Secretariat will notify the potential candidates as set forth in Section 9.4.3.
+Each nominee must complete and submit the Certification Letter and the questionnaire within 15 days.
+Thereafter, the Address Council will select a candidate following the procedure in Section 9.4.7.

 9.5.4.
 Notification of ICANN

-At the request of the Address Council Chair, the Secretariat will notify the Secretary of ICANN providing the name and contact information of the successful candidate.
+At the request of the Chair, the Secretariat will notify the Secretary of ICANN of the selection result, providing the name and contact information of the successful candidate.

 10. Rules of Order

 10.1.
-Parliamentary Authority
+Parliamentary Procedure

-The parliamentary authority of the Address Council shall be the current edition of Robert’s Rules of Order Newly Revised (RONR).
+The Address Council shall use the current edition of Robert’s Rules of Order Newly Revised for its parliamentary procedure.

 10.2.
 Special Rules of Order